At a glance

 - However, with the impact of Brexit, we could see a speed towards off-site construction and robotics

 - We explore some of the new innovative ways of working in the construction industry in partnership with Insurance Business

 With uncertainty arising as a result of Brexit and a shortage of skilled workers in the construction industry, firms have begun to innovate turning towards technological advances such as offsite construction and the use of drones onsite.
-Brokers need to be aware that with ever-changing and developing technology in this sector, the associated risks will also evolve alongside these advances.
+With ever-changing and developing technology in this sector, the associated risks will also evolve alongside these advances.

 Setting aside these new evolving risks, the construction industry continues to operate within high-risk environments.
 The risks are myriad: working onsite, working at height, working in different environments each day, working under different supervision and direction and injury can be easy to come about.
 In 2016 3% of workers sustained a work related injury which contributed to 2.2million days off that year (Health and Safety Executive report).